Dersu-git/Dersu-git.github.io/menu/about.md

 Hello.

-This is Zhi Lin.
+This is Dersu, a blogging name.
 I try to write my understanding about technologies in this blog.